thewtex/thesis/introduction/background_and_significance.rst

 detecting plaque inflammation [Lancelot2008]_.

 Another MRI functional imaging approach is strain imaging.
-The technique used to calculate displacements in MR strain imaging similar to the technique used to calculate blood velocity in phase-contrast magnetic resonance angiography.
+The technique used to calculate displacements in MR strain imaging is similar to the technique used to calculate blood velocity in phase-contrast magnetic resonance angiography.
 Dephasing that occurs during a bipolar gradient is proportional to the displacements of the tissue.
 Early work studied the porcine aorta and found